• Skip to primary navigation

 Since lice and mites crawl through the birds feathers and the feed on their blood and on the feather and skin debris, this can cause feather issues.
 So, this is one sign to be on the lookout for in your flock.

-You might see your chickens doing excessive preening – getting crawled all over and bitten can be a little irritating of course.
+You might see your chickens doing excessive preening - getting crawled all over and bitten can be a little irritating of course.
 They might also have broken and or dull feathers.
 And can even have feather loss.
-Although, do be aware that there can be other causes of feather loss such as molting.
+Although, do be aware that there can be other causes of feather loss such as when chickens molt.

 Anemia